bas-amop/PolarRoute-server/README.md

 PolarRouteServer can be installed from GitHub using `pip`.

-1. Inside a virtual environment (e.g. venv, conda, etc.) run `pip install git+https://github.com/antarctica/PolarRoute-server`
++ Inside a virtual environment (e.g. venv, conda, etc.) run `pip install git+https://github.com/antarctica/PolarRoute-server`
+  + To install a specific version append the tag, e.g. `pip intall git+https://github.com/antarctica/PolarRoute-server@v1.2.0`

+Alternatively, clone this repository and install from source with `pip install -e .`

 ### For development